GrowCFO Show

 Graham Arrowsmith

 Graham founded Finely Fettled eleven years ago to help businesses market to affluent and high-net-worth customers.
-He’s the founder of MicroYES, a Partner of MeclabsAI, providing AI Agents, Workflows and Phone to Agent delivery systems.
+He’s the founder of MicroYES, a Partner of MeclabsAI, providing AI Agents, workflows, and Phone-to-agent delivery systems.
 Now, Graham offers Answer Engine Optimisation so you get found by LLM search and Enterprise-level AI Solutions.

 Kevin Appleby